osheng/Portfolio/README.md

 According to my calculations, the annualized average return on a five year investment in the TSX made on any trading day from June 29, 1979 to April 24, 2015 is 5.8%.
-Hey\!
-That’s pretty close\!

-But how likely would you have gotten an annual rate of return of 5.8% after five years, if you just happened to throw in a lump some investment in the TSX on some trading day from June 29, 1979 to April 24, 2015?
+Now how likely would you have gotten an annual rate of return of 5.8% after five years, if you just happened to throw in a lump some investment in the TSX on some trading day from June 29, 1979 to April 24, 2015?
 Let’s look at the distribution of 5-year annualized rates of